nginxinc/nginx-azure-workshops/labs/lab6/readme.md

     The above command would run for 30 minutes and send request to `http://cafe.example.com/coffee` using 4 threads and 200 connections.

 1. Within Azure portal, open your NGINX for Azure resource (nginx4a).
 From the left pane click on `Monitoring > Metrics`.
-This should open a new Chart pane.
+This should open a new Chart pane as shown in below screenshot.

     ![default chart](media/lab6_default_chart.png)

 1. For the first chart, within **Metric Namespace** drop-down, select `nginx requests and response statistics`.
 For the **metrics** drop-down, select `plus.http.request.count`.
 For the **Aggregation** drop-down, select `Avg`.

    Click on the **Apply Splitting** button.
 Within the **Values** drop-down, select `server_zone`.
-From top right change the **Time range** to `Last 30 minutes`.
-This should generate a chart similar to below screenshot.
+From top right change the **Time range** to `Last 30 minutes` and click on `Apply`.
+This should generate a chart similar to the below screenshot.

     ![server zone request chart](media/lab6_server_request_chart.png)